-How agencies can reinvent themselves by developing consulting services and reconfiguring their business models and tap into a new revenue source.
+How agencies can reinvent themselves by developing consulting services to open the door for new business.

 For too long advertising agencies have been treated as vendors.
 They claim to be different, but most are pretty much the same and sameness always breeds differentiation based on price.
 There has been little innovation from agencies to migrate away from the old model of advertising.

 Where do U.S. companies need help?
 Not surprisingly, digitization.
-The fastest-growing area for consulting is in marketing and sales.
+The fastest-growing area for consulting is in marketing.

 For years, I have encouraged my agency clients to offer consulting services.
 This is a great opportunity.
 Providing consulting services can help differentiate your agency, lead to higher premiums and restore access to the C-suite.